Mockova/help/checks/random-values/index.rst

 * You’ll be able to easily separate your testing account from real user accounts.

-How to Register a Random User:
+How to Register a Random User
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 We created a `sample Testomato signup form <https://www.testomato.com/example/signup/>`_